SAEON/data-portal/README.md

 ```

 ### Load catalogue data on first use
 The first time you use the Data Portal on a local you need to load metadata from the catalogue into Elasticsearch.
-There is a CLI to do this - from the root of the repository:
+There is a CLI to do this - from the root of this repository:

 ```sh
 cd src/api